Software Development — Custom Software, Web Apps and Architecture 2026

 TypeScript, Next.js, SvelteKit, Tailwind and the right stack choice per project type.

-Building a SaaS — a guide
+Build a SaaS — guide

 Multi-tenancy, billing, self-service onboarding and scaling architecture.